Skip to content

 Set YUV Color Range to Full only if your editor supports it (Premiere, DaVinci, After Effects do).
 For CapCut and consumer tools, keep it on Partial to avoid crushed blacks.

-This is the data capture workflow — recording vehicle/ped motion so you can replay it later as puppets on your timeline.
-It's separate from the screen export above.
+Separate workflow — this records vehicle/ped motion as data, so you can replay it later as puppets on your timeline.
+The video export above is what turns that puppet replay into an MP4.

 1